‘Destin debacle’: Wichitans facing extended flight delays in Florida airport

 “We waited in line four and a half hours just to get into the building,” Baty said.
 “Not to get through security or TSA, just to get to the ticket counter to check our bags.”

-The Northwest Florida Daily News reports that on June 26, two Saturdays later, first responders were called to treat four people suffering from heat-related maladies while standing in line outside the airport.
+The Northwest Florida Daily News reports that on June 26, two Saturdays later, first responders were called to treat four people who suffered from heat-related maladies while standing in line outside the airport.

-Once they finally made it inside, the Batys watched as their flight was delayed twice before ultimately getting called off.
+Once they finally made it inside, the Batys spent hours waiting with other exasperated travelers before their flight was finally canceled.
 When they found a hotel with an opening 20 miles from the airport, they decided to cough up the money.

 “The going rate normally is about $200 for this hotel room.
 It’s a king bed with a pullout sofa,” Baty said.
 “They wanted $750 for the hotel room — gouging us — only one we can find, so I’m desperate.”